A guide to digital GP consultation

 Then all you need to do is select a time and date for your appointment and confirm that you're happy with the information you've provided.
 Appointments take about 15 minutes, so you'll get time to fully explain your medical issue.

-When it’s time for your appointment, the doctor will call you via the app.
-During the appointment you’ll be asked to describe your symptoms.
+When it's time for your appointment, the doctor will call you via the app.
+During the appointment, you'll be asked to describe your symptoms.
 You may also be asked to show any physical signs of your medical condition, such as a rash.

 When you've been assessed, your virtual doctor will explain what happens next.
 They may write a prescription, refer you to a specialist or send you for tests for example.